-The Seventy-Seven Project was a custom home.
-The primary design goal of this project was to create an elegant interior, while meeting the client’s desire for an ultra-efficient home.
-We combined state-of-the-art energy-efficient construction, appliances, and lighting with commercially available renewable energy systems, such as solar water heating and solar electricity to provide the ultimate green home.
+The Seventy-Seven Project was a custom home project with the primary design goal of creating an elegant interior while meeting the client’s desire for an ultra-efficient residence.
+We combined state-of-the-art energy-efficient construction, appliances and lighting with commercially available renewable energy systems, such as solar water heating and solar electricity to provide the ultimate green home.

 For this project, a passive solar design was developed.
 Mechanical systems include Warmboard radiant heating from below and high-velocity forced air cooling from above.
 A sunspace interior concrete slab absorbs the winter sun.
 Phase change material in the walls absorbs heat and releases it at night when temperatures are cooler.
+The eaves were also extended to create a shade perimeter around the house during the summer.
+The large south- and west-facing windows allow ample warm light inside during winter.
 The result is reduced energy usage and utility costs.

-The natural wood and Colorado native stone on the interior blends perfectly with the classic views of the foothills and plains through the large windows and doors.
-The real wood burning fireplace helps to create a serene space in the winter as the snow falls against the backdrop of the mountains.
+The natural wood and Colorado native stone on the interior blend perfectly with the classic views of the foothills and plains through the large windows and doors.
+In winter, the wood-burning fireplace creates a warm and welcoming ambiance as the snow falls against the mountain backdrop.